dominicva/recover/README.md

 - As addiction can impact anyone, the app should be as inclusive as possible.
 The UI/UX should reflect this.
 - I expect different features (see feature list below) to be used differently.
 Journalling might be more suited to tablet/desktop, while completing a mood questionnaire is suited to mobile.
-- Building a React Native counterpart app after the bootcamp would be a natural extension.
+- Building a React Native counterpart app would be a natural extension.

 ### Features